-• Recommendation No. 141 (2009) on potentially invasive alien plants being used as biofuel crops
+• Recommendation No. 141 (2009) on potentially invasive alien plants being used as biofuel crops.

 The value of such tools is widely recognised by a number of other international organisations.
-For example, at its last meeting in December 2014 the Standing Committee of the Convention welcomed very much the EU intervention on IAS (see text below) and invited the Secretariat to explore, in coordination with the European Commission, possible initiatives of work in the field.
-Indeed there are interesting innovations in the EU Regulation on IAS that could be of use for Non-EU states - through the Bern convention - and also some work (particularly on pathways, information systems or other) that could be planned together.
+For example, at its last meeting in December 2014 the Standing Committee of the Bern Convention welcomed very much the EU intervention on IAS (see text below) and invited the Secretariat to explore, in coordination with the European Commission, possible initiatives of work in the field.
+This was further formalised through Recommendation N°179 (2015) on action to promote and complement the implementation of EU Regulation 1143/2014 on invasive alien species.
+Indeed there are interesting innovations in the EU Regulation on IAS that could be of use for Non-EU states - through the Bern Convention - and also some work (particularly on pathways, information systems or other) that could be planned together.